Real Betis: La Liga return

 Again under Pepe Mel, Betis started 2011–12 with four wins in as many games, with Rubén Castro retaining his goal scoring form from the previous season, where he scored 27 goals.
 Betis finished 13th in their first season since returning to La Liga.

 In the 2012–13 season, Betis finished seventh in La Liga and qualified for the 2013–14 UEFA Europa League, the first European qualification for the club since the 2005–06 Champions League.
 This European campaign ended in the quarter-finals after losing on penalties to local rivals Sevilla.
 Betis were relegated from La Liga with three games still to play in the 2013–14 season, but returned immediately as champions with two games to spare.

 Back into UEFA competitions

 In the 2017–18 season, under Quique Setién, Betis finished sixth in La Liga and earned a spot in the Europa League.
 The 2018–19 campaign was very positive; the club reached the Copa del Rey semi-finals and topped their group in the Europa League, before eventually being knocked out by Stade Rennais in the round of 32.

+On 9 July 2020, Manuel Pellegrini was appointed as Betis manager ahead of the 2020–21 season.
+Pellegrini guided Betis to a sixth-place finish and a Europa League spot, an improvement since the previous season (2019–20) which saw Betis finish 15th.

-On April 23rd 2022, Betis won the Copa del Rey final against Valencia after drawing 1-1 after 120 minutes and winning 5-4 on penalties.
-It was the first trophy after 17 years, since they won their second Copa del Rey on 2005 against Osasuna (2-1).
+On 23 April 2022 Betis won the Copa del Rey final against Valencia after drawing 1–1 after 120 minutes and winning 5–4 on penalties.
+It was the first trophy after 17 years, since they won their second Copa del Rey on 2005 against Osasuna (2–1).

+The club displayed consistency under Pellegrini's management by qualifying for the UEFA Europa League for three consecutive seasons, finishing fifth and sixth in the 2021-22 and 2022-23 seasons, respectively.
+The club qualified for the Conference League after a seventh-place finish in 2023-24 season and reached the club's first ever European final the following season.
+However, they lost to Chelsea 1-4.